timothycrosley/preconvert/README.md

     return ['name', instance.name]
 ```

-Finally, you can resister any modules that contain converters to package 'preconvert.converters' entrypoints, and they will take effect automatically as long as the package that contains them is installed.
+Finally, you can resister any modules that contain preconverters to package 'preconvert.converters' entrypoints, and they will take effect automatically as long as the package that contains them is installed.
 See the [preconvert_numpy](https://github.com/timothycrosley/preconvert_numpy/blob/master/pyproject.toml#L28) for an example of how this works.